-In clinic, we get a lot of questions about pain because it is the main reason people walk through the door.
-Today I am going to go through a brief review about pain and imaging.
-Imaging refers to radiographs (x-rays), MRI, and CT scans.
+In the clinic, we get a lot of questions about pain because it is the main reason people walk through the door.
+Today I am going to go through a brief review of pain and imaging.
+Imaging refers to radiographs (x-rays), MRIs, and CT scans.
 These are typically used to help a medical provider determine what is causing the pain and the best intervention to resolve the problem.

 What do we know?

-Numerous imaging studies ranging from knee to the low back show that the level of pathology cannot predict a person’s pain experience.
-We cannot predict pain, the level of disability or long term activity based upon an image.
+Numerous imaging studies ranging from the knee to the low back show that the level of pathology cannot predict a person’s pain experience.
+We cannot predict pain, the level of disability, or long-term activity based on an image.

 Individuals with chronic low back pain have been compared to those with no back pain.
-The findings on the imaging does not show consistent differences between these two samples.
-For example, a woman with nasty, limiting pain may show nothing with an x-ray and MRI while a pain free older woman could have an image that looks like they should be in a wheelchair.
+The findings on the imaging do not show consistent differences between these two samples.
+For example, a woman with nasty, limiting pain may show nothing with an x-ray and MRI while a pain-free older woman could have an image that looks like they should be in a wheelchair.

 Another study design uses individuals with no pain.
 Radiologists are asked to identify any pathologies in the image without any other information.
 Most people will be diagnosed with an identifiable pathology despite having no pain.

 The use of MRI is increasing despite evidence showing it does not improve outcomes.
 The increase in MRI use has been correlated with the increasing rate of surgical intervention.
-This means people are getting surgery that is not improving long term outcomes.
+This means people are getting a surgery that is not improving long-term outcomes.

 Imaging is a critical tool that we use in specific situations, but it is rarely the first tool we use in diagnosis.

-When we refer for imaging, we use these guidelines:
+When we refer to imaging, we use these guidelines: